George Augustus Selwyn (1809-1878)

-The University of Cambridge has many distinguished alumni but few have actually had a College named after them.
-George Augustus Selwyn was one of the great ecclesiastical figures of the 19th-century.
-He founded the New Zealand Church and became the country’s first Bishop.
-After his death, Selwyn College was founded in his memory to maintain an Anglican presence within the University.
+The University of Cambridge has thirty-one Colleges, but few of these are named after any of their distinguished alumni.
+Selwyn College is an exception.
+It bears the name of one of the great ecclesiastical figures of the 19th-century.
+George Augustus Selwyn founded the New Zealand Church and became the country’s first Bishop.
+After his death, his friends and colleagues founded Selwyn College, Cambridge, in his memory.

 Early life of George Selwyn